William Alexander Hewitt: Modern-day father of Deere & Company, 1948–1982

 Hewitt was the fifth chief executive officer and last representative of the Deere family to run the company.
 During his tenure at Deere & Company, Hewitt turned the small domestic company into the world's leading farm equipment manufacturer with sales of over $5 billion.

 In 1948 Hewitt took a job the San Francisco branch of Deere & Company and was elected to the board of directors in 1950.
 He was named as executive vice president in 1954 and upon the death of Charles Deere Wiman in May 1955, succeeded him as chief executive officer and president.
 At the time Deere & Company was a domestic manufacturer with $339 million in yearly sales.

 Hewitt worked to build a robust brand and worked closely with the firm's public relations department to increase consumer awareness of their products.
-Deere & Company soon offered a new line of four tractors, rated with the smallest at under 36 Power Take-off horsepower, with the largest at 84 horsepower.
+In 1960 Deere & Company soon introduced a new line of four tractors, the 1010, 2010, 3010, and 4010 with the smallest, the 1010, rated at under 36 Power Take-off horsepower, with the largest, the 4010 at 84 horsepower.
 All four models had power steering and the two largest had hydraulic power brakes.
 New transmissions were designed for all four, and all sizes had a choice of gasoline, diesel, or LP engines.
 The agricultural press and farmers were enthusiastic about the products.

 These models were introduced in Dallas, Texas on what came to be known as "Deere Day in Dallas".
 The following day in the jewelry department of Neiman Marcus, the Hewitts joined Stanley Marcus and industrial designer Henry Dreyfuss to unveil a 20-foot package to promote the new line of tractors.